MTOSCentral/Sunflower/upcoming.md

 Many more user facing features will come as we continue to improve and tweak our software.

-This is the largest UI Redisign since Sunflower was intialy release, more information about this build will be announced later on December 2021 along with its final release on 22nd of Feb 2022.
+This is the largest UI Redisign since Sunflower was intialy release, more information about this build will be announced later on Feb 2022 along with its first beta release on 30th of March 2022.

 We also introduce extentions support, a new way to improve your own Sunflower and the new API is included within this version of Sunflower, it is more robust secure and fast, along with that, we have created serveral client for it, the client for Android,HarmonyOS will come in first half of 2021.